You’re not exactly sure why you’re feeling the way you do, but you know you don’t feel right, and you want to feel different.

 What is counselling?

-Each and every single person is entitled to live a rewarding and fulfilling life.
-At times, this just doesn’t seem possible.
-With the right support, it is possible.
+You are entitled to live a rewarding and fulfilling life.
+At times, this just doesn’t seem possible, with no light at the end of the tunnel.

-I understand that you are more than happy that you have a healthy baby.
-But that isn’t what I’m talking about here.
-There are often many more feelings that accompany parenting in the early years, particularly following birth.
+There are often many feelings that accompany parenting in the early years, particularly following birth.
+However shame and guilt are often there too, preventing parents from seeking support that can help them to feel whole again.
 Mothers and Fathers deserve to be healthy, and strong too.
-Yes, I know you are happy that you have a healthy baby, or that you are finally pregnant, but you may also be feeling overwhelmed, anxious, numb, angry, sad, broken.
+Yes, I know you are happy that you have a healthy baby, or that you are finally pregnant, and you love your family, but you may also be feeling overwhelmed, anxious, numb, frustrated, angry, sad, out of control, broken.
 You may or may not know why.
 But you know you want to feel different.

 Who is counselling for?

-Counselling is simply for everyone… anyone who is experiencing difficulties that needs support and guidance from someone that will HEAR you, not just listen.
-Women and men, we all sometimes need help with processing our situation and finding resolution and peace.
+Counselling is simply for everyone… anyone who is experiencing difficulties that needs support and guidance from someone that will HEAR you, not just listen, and support you in finding resolution and peace.

 My particular areas of expertise are based on my tertiary qualifications, my extensive work in the perinatal and parenting industry, and my own lived experience, and include: